Dkoutrintzes/PVQ-ESS-21-Schwartz-human-analysis/README.md

 ---
 Analysis.py contains 5 arguments:
-1. Data path : The path to the CSV file
+1. Data path: The path to the CSV file
-2. Save path : The path where the export data will be saved
+2. Save path: The path where the export data will be saved
-3. Labeled (True/False) : True if the CSV file contains labels, False if not
+3. Labeled (True/False): True if the CSV file contains labels, False if not
-4. Clustering (True/False) : True for running the k-means clustering
+4. Clustering (True/False): True for running the k-means clustering
-5. Visualization (True/False) : True for visualizing the stats of the clusters
+5. Visualization (True/False): True for visualizing the stats of the clusters

 To run the code execute:
 ```